vapor/docs/docs/deploy/fly.md

 Before exiting, the `fly launch` command will ask you if you would like to deploy your app immediately.
 You can accept it or do it later using `fly deploy`.

+!!! tip
-> Tip: when your current directory is in your app's root, the fly CLI tool automatically detects the presence of a `fly.toml` file which lets Fly know which app your commands are targetting.
+    When your current directory is in your app's root, the fly CLI tool automatically detects the presence of a `fly.toml` file which lets Fly know which app your commands are targetting.
 If you want to target a specific app no matter your current directory, you can append `-a name-of-your-app` to most Fly commands.

 ## Deploying
 You run the `fly deploy` command whenever you need to deploy new changes to Fly.